chaotic-society/theoretica/test/chebyshev/README.md

 - **Multi-platform support:** Chebyshev is designed to work on various platforms, including Windows, Linux, and MacOS, and is fully platform-independent.

 ## Interface
 The different modules are contained in their respective namespaces and are initialized through the `<module>::setup()` function and are terminated with the `<module>::terminate()` function, which outputs the results.
-The behavior of a module may be customized and extended by modifying the fields of the `<module>::state` structure after the module has been initialized.
+The behavior of a module may be customized and extended by modifying the fields of the `<module>::settings` structure after the module has been initialized.
 The results of testing are also output to file in CSV or other formats for easy analysis, manipulation and visualization.

 ### Precision testing